This post is part of the series Budgets

 - Morocco Budget

-Iceland is gorgeous and I learned a lot of silly things when I was out there, but it can definitely be expensive!
-So, I present to you, my dear readers, the first of the budget series!
+Iceland is gorgeous and I learned a lot of silly things when I was out backpacking Iceland, but it can definitely be expensive!
+So, if you’re looking for an affordable Iceland vacation, I present to you, my dear readers, the first of the budget series to help you figure out how to visit Iceland on a budget!
 I’ve separated the budget for Iceland by category, so you can see what I spent, but then also figure out how to apply it back to yourself.
+I was there with my brother, but if you’re going to Iceland with kids, that might be a better help!

 Here’s the quick rundown.
 Click and read below to get a deeper insight!
 I mostly stayed in Reykjavik.
 Here’s an account of a Ring Road budget if that’s what you’re planning on!